dalenewman/JunkDrawer/README.md

 </add>
 ```

-Types are checked in the order they appear.
-Be sure to add
+Currently, types are checked in the order they appear.
+So, to select the
-more restrictive data types first.
-For example, a `byte`
+most efficient type, add more restrictive types first.
+For example, if
-allows 0 to 255, and a `short` allows -32,768 to 32,767.
-If you test for `short` first, and then for `byte`, all
+you test for a `short` (-32,768-32,767), before a `byte` (0-255),
-the *would-be* `bytes` end up as `shorts`.
+any *would-be* `bytes` end up as `shorts`.

-Every value in a field is checked for type compatibility.
+Every value in a field is checked against a type's restrictions.
-The first type that provies compatible is used.
-If no type
+The first compatible type is used.
+If no type allows all the values,
-is compatible, a `string` is used.
+a `string` is used.

 A `string` is tested for length.
 A field assumes the length
 of the longest value in the file (+1).
 If you want control